 If you need whole life insurance and can afford the high premiums, getting a whole life insurance policy that pays dividends will help you maximize your policy benefits.
 Dividends can help you cover premium payments, and you’ll get cash or coverage that a non-participating policy couldn’t offer.

 However, most people don’t need whole life insurance.
-A permanent policy is best for someone who has a lifelong dependent or who needs an additional investment account.
+A permanent policy is best for someone who needs an additional investment account.
 And because not every insurance company sells participating policies, looking exclusively for insurance that pays dividends will limit your coverage options.

 Dividends aren’t the only factor to consider when choosing life insurance.
 The best company for you will have a strong financial standing and cover all of your family’s financial needs.
 An independent insurance agent or financial advisor can help you compare coverage.